hypercerts-org/hypercerts/README.md

 Take a look at `./frontend/.env.local.example` for the complete list.
 You can either set these yourself (e.g. in CI/CD) or copy the file to `.env.local` and populate it.

-Then the do a turbo build of all apps, run the following
+Then the do a turbo build of all apps, run the following:

 ```bash
 yarn install
 yarn build
 ```

-The resulting static site can be found in `./frontend/out/`.
+The resulting static site can be found in `./build/`.

 ## Run